erezrokah/serverless-monorepo-app/README.md

 For sending emails you'll need a Sendgrid API key for each environment you'll want to have (3 keys if you want `dev`,`qa` and `prod`).

-Login into your Sendgrid account and create an API key for each environment (you can name them `Serverless App Dev`, `Serverless App QA`, etc.).
+Login into your Sendgrid account and create an API key (with email sending permissions) for each environment (you can name them `Serverless App Dev`, `Serverless App QA`, etc.).

 Make sure to copy the API keys somewhere as you'll only see them once.